Don’t Cut That Batik! Use Retayne First to Avoid Bleeding Batiks

 What is Retayne, you ask?

 Retayne is this wonderful little bottle of stuff that locks in the dyes of your fabrics.
 It’s a color fixative for commercially dyed cotton fabrics, if you want to get technical about it.
 Boy—does it work!
+If you asked me how to stop fabric bleeding, Retayne would definitely be my answer!

 Using Retayne is easy!
-All you’ve got to do is add 1 teaspoon for every yard of fabric to a big sink of water.
+All you’ve got to do is add 1 teaspoon for every yard of fabric to a big sink of hot water.
 Make sure there’s enough water for the fabric to take a nice little swim, and let your fabric soak for 20 minutes.
 You’ll want to stir it occasionally.

 Then, using cool water, rinse your fabric and toss in the dryer!
 It’s that easy!
 Because I’m not 100% sure what chemicals are in Retayne, I like to wash my fabrics once I’ve treated them.

 There you have it!
-Lovely, crisp, beautiful Batiks that won’t run or bleed!
+Lovely, crisp, beautiful batiks that won’t run or bleed!
 Hop on over to Amazon and add it to your next order…you’ll be glad you did!

 2 Comments